Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 corporations try to avoid it as much as possible, usually working around the bug.
 But if you **have** to fix it, it's a very **educative** experience.

-First because most of times, it's your own fault.
+First because, most of times, it's your own fault.

 But sometimes it's really the compiler.
 Sometimes it's really the operating system.
 Sometime it's really the browser's garbage collector.
-Sometimes you see the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect)
-happening: you **have** to find (and kill) the right butterfly hundreds of miles away, just to stop the tornado you are in.
+Sometimes you see the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect) happening before you: you **have** to find (and kill) the right butterfly hundreds of miles away, just to stop the tornado you are in.

 Compared to this, **debunking a Fake News is a kids game**.